Go to my profile

 What creative mastermind came up with that name?
 Blur’s Alex James, that’s who.
 Musician turned cheesemaker.
 And as you’d expect from a festival designed by a bassist, there’s plenty of music as well as food.
 Big Feastival gets big names too.
 2025 features Nelly Furtado, Faithless, Travis, Mabel, Daniel Bedingfield – remember him?!
 It was actually a hot dog eating competition that inspired his hit ‘Gotta Get Through This’.
 Away from the main stages, hidden in the trees, you’ll find lunch experiences and late night feasts.
 Even the street food is on another level.
 Bring a bib and your loosest pants.

-The juicy one – Meatopia, London and Glasgow
+The best UK festival for meat: Meatopia, London and Glasgow

 Vegans, look away now.
 Carnivores, rejoice.
 Meatopia labels itself as ‘the original BBQ festival in the UK’.
 Prepare yourself for a weekend of charcoal chat.
 There’ll be live fire cooking from world-renowned chefs, music, workshops, butchering demonstrations and plenty of geeking out over different cuts.
 The festival even has its own currency – Meatbucks – which you can use to buy meat from the chefs.
 Everything is sustainably sourced – even the chefs, plucked from their forests with minimal damage to the ecosystem.